EugenEistrach/tanstack-boilerplate/readme.md

 - user timezone on server (without flashes)
 - Cron jobs & background jobs (BullMQ)
 - react hook form (still evaluating if tanstack form could be used instead)
-- fly.io deployment (see deployments.md for more info)
+- docker deployment with fly.io (see deployments.md for more info)

 ## TODO